 Here is a lineup of radiant cut diamonds with a 65% table.

 The rule of thumb for radiants was once said to be 65/65: 65% table and 65% depth.
 There was even a special term for these stones: flagship.
 However this rule of thumb should only be taken as a rough guide.
-I recommend including depths up to 68% in your search.
-So anywhere between 64% and 68% depth is ideal and will usually yield a beautiful result.
+I recommend including depths up to 70% in your search.
+So anywhere between 65% and 70% depth can yield a beautiful result.

 Here is a lineup of “flagship” radiant cut diamonds: a 65% table and a depth of 65%.

 Sometime however you will come across a radiant cut diamond that looks great in spite of having a depth percentage greater than the range I have stated above.
 The main disadvantage to be aware of is that a deeper cut, that is a greater depth percentage will result in a loss of spread.